Best daily deals

 Price: $6.99

 ScourgeBringer is a newer roguelike game, and it’s already one of the good ones.
 It’s similar in presentation to Dead Cells and similar games.
-You explore the depths of a constantly changing dungeon while you hack and slash your way through various bad guys and bosses.
-There’s also a skill tree for you to unlock various abilities to help you get through everything.
+You explore the depths of a constantly changing dungeon while hacking and slashing through various bad guys and bosses.
+There’s also a skill tree to unlock various abilities to help you get through everything.
 It’s as fun to play as any great roguelike on this list, and its premium price tag means there are no in-app purchases to mess things up.

 Price: Free to play